0x1001/isock/README.md

 Method action() returns data that are send back to client.

-To access server variable in your action class define constructor that stores reference to server variable as attribute, which you can then access in action method:
+To access server variable in your action class define constructor that stores reference to server variable as attribute, which you can then access in action method.

     class ExecHistory(Action):
         def __init__(self,exec_history):
             self.exec_history = exec_history